-How to win your Gulag 1v1 | Warzone tips and tricks | Dexerto.com
+How to win your Gulag 1v1 | Warzone tips and tricks - Dexerto

 What are the best ways to win your Call of Duty: Warzone 1v1?
 Using everything from spray paints to C4, we break down the best ways to play your Gulag, ensuring you can drop back into the action.

-Call of Duty: Warzone, the title's second effort at a battle royale in as many years, has been hitting yet more milestones of late.
-With a whopping 60 million players now confirmed, it's in the upper echelons of most popular games in the world.
+Call of Duty: Warzone, the title’s second effort at a battle royale in as many years, has been hitting yet more milestones of late.
+With millions of players dropping in every day, it’s in the upper echelons of the most popular games in the world.

-One key, innovative aspect of Warzone is the ability to play a 1v1 Gulag once you've died, giving players a one-off opportunity to drop back in to the game.
-This has been widely praised when compared to other BRs, like Fortnite's reboot card or Apex Legends' banners.
+One key, innovative aspect of Warzone is the ability to play a 1v1 Gulag once you’ve died, giving players a one-off opportunity to drop back into the game.
+This has been widely praised when compared to other BRs, like Fortnite’s reboot card or Apex Legends’ banners.

-As a basic 1v1 in a small environment, a lot of people think it's 50/50 whether you'll win your Gulag match.
+As a basic 1v1 in a small environment, a lot of people think it’s 50/50 whether you’ll win your Gulag match.
 However, as the best players prove, there is a knack to it, and there are a number of things players can do to maximize their chances of dropping back in.
+Whether it’s the classic shower Gulag or the revamped version of Nuketown from Season One, here’s how you can come out on top almost every time.

 Tip 1: Know your weapon and play around it

-There's been plenty of talk around increasing the weapon pool players can draw from in the Gulag, with some even suggesting custom loadouts should be enabled.
-However, in the current build of Warzone, there are very limited weapons you can be equipped with.
-These include a number of pistols and shotguns.
-Learn the properties of each weapon, and play around it.
+There had been plenty of talk around increasing the weapon pool players can draw from in the Gulag, with some even suggesting custom loadouts should be enabled.
+However, following a recent Warzone update, there is now a rotating pool of weapons to get used to.
+Each week the available guns will be cycled out and there are four unique sets in total.
+These can provide weapons from both Modern Warfare and Black Ops Cold War.
+One week could feature SMGs while another limits you to pistols.
+You’ll need to be well rounded to stay on top of the weekly rotation.

-If you spawn in with a .357 pistol or a .50 GS, know that you can't spam it because of its slow fire rate and considerable recoil.
-You're better off playing slowly with these, pre-aiming and waiting for your opponent to move first.
-It's also worth saying that these give one-shot headshots, meaning if you have the chance and find an opponent stationary, aim for the head.

-If you spawn in with a shotgun, identify it and get familiar with how it works.
-If you've got a 725 or the R9-0, remember you can only shoot twice before reloading or re-chambering.
-Either way, after two shots you'll need to find some cover or guarantee you've killed your opponent.
+If you’ve got an Assault Rifle like the Krig 6, Kilo 141, or M13, you will be able to make short work of your opponents should you get the first few bullets in.
+The key with accurate Assault Rifles such as these is to take advantage of the Gulag’s lines-of-sight and to pre-aim corners where your opponent is likely to appear.
+This means using ‘headglitches’ on the Nuketown revamp, mantling to awkward angles in the showers, you name it.
+Anything you can do to take a unique angle.

 Tip 2: Stick to the edges of the Gulag

-The Gulag map is pretty small, meaning it's very easy to be caught off guard by an opponent who then kills you easily.
-One of the best ways of avoiding this is to stick to the edge of the Gulag, ideally with your back to the wall.
+Both Gulag maps are relatively small.
+Since you’re in a 1v1, it’d be no good having an enormous battleground to play hide and seek on.
+This means it can be very easy to be caught off guard.
+One wrong turn at the wrong time and you can make yourself an easy target.
+One of the best ways to work around this is to stick to the edges of either Gulag.
+Ideally, with your back against a wall.

-This will enable you to keep your field-of-view (FOV) as wide as possible, negating any flanks.
-The image below shows the amount of the map you can see when you keep your back to the wall, and are sat in a notch on the map's side.
+This will keep your field-of-view (FOV) as wide as possible, negating any flanks.
+The image below shows the amount of the map you can see when you keep your back to the wall, and are sat in a notch on the map’s side.

 Compare this to the FOV from the middle of the map, where you’ll also be vulnerable to quick flanks and getting shot in the back.